Glenn Danzig: Personal life

+Danzig lives in Los Angeles, California, where he (along with his then-bandmates in Danzig) moved in 1989 during the making of Danzig II: Lucifuge.
+When asked why he had moved there, Danzig said, "I'd been working in L.A. a lot and there wasn't much for me in New York anymore.
+It had become...taken over by yuppies and preps and rap music was gigantic.
+Out here there was tons of different stuff to do."

 In January 1992, Danzig became a student of Jerry Poteet, a martial artist in Jeet Kune Do.
 Danzig has since earned a teaching degree in the discipline.
 Danzig has also studied Muay Thai.

 Danzig, who is 5 ft 3 in height, also developed an interest in bodybuilding: